top of page

 Will these limits impact the 2024 elections?

 They will not.
-The changes from this initiative, if passed, would not go into effect until 2025.
+The changes from this initiative, if passed, would not go into effect until after the 2026 primary election.

 Why are the limits set to these amounts?